bleonard252/blakes.dev/src/bridges/why.md

 ## Why are centralized platforms not included?
 These bridges don't work well and don't have the easy, automatic setup this service relies on. <!-- You can find these bridges listed here. -->

+## Why are blockchain-based platforms not included?
+Blockchains are nothing short of scam technology.
+[Read the Dogecoin creator's thread about it here](https://archive.ph/d1jOO) and [watch scams unfold here](https://web3isgoinggreat.com/).